lighthouse-labs/blockchain-resources/README.md

 # Blockchain for Developers Resources

 A list of links to readings and resources useful to developers learning blockchain.
+These resources come from various corners of the Interwebs, as well as students in the Lighthouse Labs [Blockchain for Developers](https://www.lighthouselabs.ca/blockchain-developers-course) program.
+If you have a resource you would like to add to the list, please submit a pull request.

 ## Table of Contents

 1. [Decentralization](##Decentralization)
 2. [Immutability](##Immutability-and-Consensus)

 ## Decentralization